Protocol

 - A human committed (cryptographic signature)

-- To a specific action (frame hash)
+- To bounded action (

-- At a specific time (SP timestamp)
+gate_content_hashes.intent) - At a specific time (SP timestamp)

 - With declared authority (domain ownership)